hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 ### Complex designs

 DESeq2 also allows for the analysis of complex designs.
-You can explore interactions or difference of differences by specifying for it in the design formula.
+You can explore interactions or 'the difference of differences' by specifying for it in the design formula.
 For example, if you wanted to explore the effect of sex on the treatment effect, you could specify for it in the design formula as follows:

 `design <- ~ sex + age + treatment + sex:treatment`